Nattaylor97/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

     - void removeTask(Task task): Removes a task from the list.

     - Queue<Task> getTasks(): Returns the list of tasks.

+    - void markTaskComplete(Task task): Marks a task as complete.

   - **Secondary Methods**:
-    - void markTaskComplete(Task task): Marks a task as complete.

     - Queue<Task> getPendingTasks(): Returns a list of pending tasks.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - HERE
+      - Yes as the completeness of each tasks needs to be adjustable.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - HERE
+      - No. The only additional components needed would be a queue for getTasks and getPendingTasks.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - HERE
+      - An enum may be needed to track the size and completeness of the tasklist, depending on what enums do.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes.
+      - Yes. getPendingTasks could use getTasks()

    - Component Design #3: ShoppingCart
   - **Description**:
     - The purpose of this component is to model a shopping cart for a store's sales application.
   - **Kernel Methods**:
-    -

-    -

-    -
+    - void addItem(String item, int price): Adds an item to the cart.

+    - int removeItem(String item): Removes an item from the cart.

+    - double getTotal(): Returns the total cost of items in the cart.

   - **Secondary Methods**:
-    -

-    -

-    -
+    - void applyDiscount(double percentage): Applies a discount to the total cost.

+    - Map<String, Int> getItems(): Returns a list of items in the cart.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - HERE
+      - Yes it would be mutable because the price of the item would need to be adjustable.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - HERE
+      - A map would be needed but items do not need to be paired to their price.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - HERE
+      - Cart size can really be allowed to be unlimited online.
+So no constants should be necessary.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes.
+      - Yes. getItems can be made by removing every item from the cart and creating a map with the name and price of each item simply using removeItem.

 ## Post-Assignment